 That's where keyword difficulty comes into the picture.

 In the old days, SEO use to download all the variations of keywords from Google’s Keyword Planner and start working on higher search volume keywords to drive more traffic to their site without thinking about how difficult it will be to rank for high search volume terms.

 Of course, optimizing your content for search doesn’t mean chasing endless adjustments to Google’s algorithms.
-Instead, you need to create the most authoritative content and cover all intents for a topic to Before you move to create this content, you want to make sure you know what queries are integral to prioritization.
+Instead, create the most authoritative content and cover the appropriate intents for a topic.
+Before you move to create this content, you want to make sure you know what queries should be prioritized.

 As your customers ask the internet increasingly complex questions, search engine algorithms have adapted to provide the answers.
 Previously, people would search for keywords like “running shoes”.
 But as search engines started to show results more closely matched to more detailed searches, people started to ask more intentional questions - like “where can I buy running shoes with high insteps?” - to find the information they wanted.